First Reduction Job: High Scores

 go get reduction.dev/reduction-go # install the Go SDK

-For this small example you can put all the code in a main.go
+For this small example you can put all the code in a main.go in the root

 of your module directory.